What To Do In Rovaniemi Santa Park?

 Santa Claus as a slave?
 Yes, in Rovaniemi!

-It’s not only about Rovaniemi Santa Claus…
+It’s Not Only About Rovaniemi Santa Claus…

-No. We saw none.
+Nope.
+We saw none.

 We thought everybody in the village will be smiling and wishing us Merry Christmas.